thiagolages/thiagolages/README.md

 ## Hi there 👋 I'm Thiago Lages !

 - 🔭 I’m currently working with Robotics (Autonomous Drones) @Speedbird.Aero
-- 💚 I love working with Computer Vision/Machine Learning/Robotics
+- 💚 I love working with Robotics/Computer Vision/Machine Learning
-- 📚 I’m currently learning JavaScript with HTML/CSS
+- 💻 I’m currently working with C++/Python for Computer Vision and NodeJS for client-side
 - 📫 How to reach me: via [email](thiagolagesrocha@gmail.com) or [LinkedIn](https://www.linkedin.com/in/thiago-lages/) (links also below)
 - 😄 Pronouns: he/him